-When a player illegally blocks below the waist, the referee will throw a flag and signal the penalty after the play by swinging their hands in front of their knees as illustrated.
+When a player illegally blocks below the waist, the referee will throw a flag and signal the penalty after the play by striking the front of their thighs, as illustrated.

 - An offensive lineman going farther than five yards downfield and executing a block below the waist.